 The weather forecast we are used to is a result of the complex work of lots of formulas and algorithms.

 The point is the place the forecast is calculated for.

-Let’s take a point on the map, for instance, an alpine skiing spot.
-We can calculate certain parameters for it – humidity, precipitation, cloudiness etc. These are the initial conditions for a complex equation system.
+Let’s take a point on the map, for instance, an Alpine skiing resort such as Madonna di Campiglio in the Dolomites, Italy.
+We can calculate certain parameters for it: humidity, precipitation, cloudiness, etc. These are the initial conditions for a complex equation system.